 '''

 tn-gw> c dimension

 Trying 10.0.1.120 port 23...

 Connected to dimension.yoyodyne.com

 BSDI BSD/OS 2.0.1 (dimension) (ttyp5)

 login: scooter

-Password: #########
+Password: ##########

 Welcome to dimension.yoyodyne.com

-3:57PM up 16 days, 5:35, 4 users, load averages: 0.03,
+3:57PM up 16 days, 5:35, 4 users, load averages: 0.03, 0.01, 0.00

-0.01, 0.00
+dimension-26:

 '''

-TELNET access to a machine behind the firewall (dimension.yoyodyne.com).
+In this example, Scooter, working at a client site (blaze.clientsite.com), needs TELNET access to the dimension.yoyodyne.com system behind the firewall.
 He first telnets to the firewall for Yoyodyne (firewall.yoyodyne.com).
 The TELNET proxy on firewall prompts him to authenticate.
 Scooter provides his authentication user ID (scooter).
 When the proxy prompts, he enters the response to the authentication challenge.
 The proxy authenticates scooter.

-Scooter indicates the host he needs to access (dimension).
+Scooter now indicates the host he needs to access (dimension).
 The TELNET proxy connects Scooter to dimension, and the TELNET daemon running on that machine.
 The TELNET daemon on dimension prompts Scooter for his user name and password on dimension.
 The TELNET daemon on dimension verifies Scooter's user name and password, and logs him in.